hassan-pmp/pmp/til.md

 # Topics for Learning
 ---
+# 24.03.2024 Project Management: Agile : Lesson_5
+- **Tips**:
+	- **Business Case**: it is including the "Why this project is selected" and "How much is the net present **value** and **payback period**".
+ 	- **Refactoring**: in software engineering refers to the process of restructuring existing code without changing its external behavior.
+The main goal of refactoring is to improve the internal structure of the codebase, making it easier to understand, maintain, and extend while preserving its functionality.
+  	- **Spike**: In software engineering, a "spike" refers to a time-boxed exploration or investigation aimed at gathering information, reducing uncertainty, or evaluating a specific technology or approach.
+Spikes are often used when there is a need to make an informed decision or gain a better understanding of a problem before proceeding with development.
+	-

 # 22.03.2024 Project Management: Agile : Lesson_4
 - Ohno Taiichi who is a Japanese industrial engineer and businessman.
 He is considered to be the father of the Toyota Production System, which inspired Lean Manufacturing in the U.S.
 - **Seven Forms of Waste**: